-The Comprehensive Health Care Program (CHCP) was initiated in 1996 to institute value-based purchasing as the mechanism to controls costs and improve beneficiary care in Michigan's Medicaid program.
-Through a competitive bid process, managed care organizations (known as Medicaid Health Plans - MHPs) were awarded contracts with the State to provide health care and care management services to the Medicaid population.
-The CHCP has been competitively bid in follow years: 1997, 1998, 2000, 2004, 2009, and 2015.
+The Comprehensive Health Care Program (CHCP) was initiated in 1996 to institute value-based purchasing as the mechanism to control costs and improve care in Michigan's Medicaid program.
+Through a competitive bid process, managed care organizations were awarded contracts with the State to provide health care and care management services to the Medicaid population.
+The CHCP was competitively bid in years: 1997, 1998, 2000, 2004, 2009, 2015, and 2023.

 During this time, the State has successfully enrolled a diverse set of populations into managed care, including the disabled, foster children, pregnant women, and children dually eligible for Title V and Title XIX.
 Persons dually eligible for Medicare and Medicaid may enroll in managed care plans voluntarily.
+MI Child, Children's Special Health Care Services (CSHCS), and Healthy Kids Dental (HKD) are authorized in a separate federal authority.

-Notable accomplishments during the last waiver period include the creation and implementation of the Healthy Michigan Plan (HMP), Michigan's Medicaid expansion.
+Notable accomplishments during the 2016 waiver period included the creation and implementation of the Healthy Michigan Plan (HMP), Michigan's Medicaid expansion.
 HMP provides coverage to nearly 500,000 beneficiaries through the MHPs.
-The HMP benefit package includes a comprehensive dental benefit in addition primary, preventive and behavioral health care.
-With this waiver renewal, Michigan's stand-alone CHIP known as MIChild will be administered through the Medicaid Health Plans.
-This transition will provide CHIP beneficiaries with the comprehensive Medicaid benefit package including improved access to behavioral health, non-emergency transportation and coordination of benefits.
-The State will realize decreased administrative costs and alignment of goals and measures for quality improvement.
+The HMP benefit package included a comprehensive dental benefit, primary, preventive and behavioral health care.

+Michigan's stand-alone CHIP known as MIChild is administered through the Medicaid Health Plans.
+This provides CHIP beneficiaries with a comprehensive Medicaid benefit package including improved access to behavioral health, non-emergency transportation and coordination of benefits.

-Michigan has maintained and expanded the emphasis on pay for performance with a portion allocated specifically to Healthy Michigan Plan measures.
+Michigan expanded the emphasis on pay for performance with a portion allocated specifically to HMP measures.
 Key components of this approach are the auto-assignment algorithm, quarterly performance monitoring reports (PMR), and the performance bonus award program.
 Each of these initiatives involves tracking MHP performance for key measures across time using HEDIS, CAHPS, encounter data and other sources.
 The auto-assignment algorithm allows Michigan to auto-assign beneficiaries into MHPs based on performance.

-The MDHHS continues to meet with the Medical Care Advisory Committee, the Mental Health Advisory Committee, and the Clinical Advisory Committee.
-Bimonthly meeting with the MHPs and MDHHS staff continue as means to relay important information and resolve any administrative issues.
+MDHHS continues to meet with the Medical Care Advisory Committee, the Mental Health Advisory Committee, and the Clinical Advisory Committee.
+Operations meetings with the MHPs and MDHHS staff continue as means to relay important information and resolve any administrative issues.
 A statewide initiative to improve care for foster children has led to the creation of a committee dedicated to improving the timeliness of preventive and behavioral health visits for foster children upon enrollment in an MHP.